Fluzone Quadrivalent Dosage

 Parenteral drug products should be inspected visually for particulate matter and/or discoloration prior to administration, whenever solution and container permit.
 If any of these defects or conditions exist, Fluzone Quadrivalent should not be administered.

 Before administering a dose of vaccine, shake the prefilled syringe or vial.
-Withdraw one dose of vaccine from the single-dose vial using a sterile needle and syringe.
-Discard unused portion.
 Use a separate sterile needle and syringe for each dose withdrawn from the multi-dose vial.
+A maximum of ten doses can be withdrawn from the multi-dose vial.

 The preferred sites for intramuscular injection are the anterolateral aspect of the thigh in infants 6 months through 11 months of age, the anterolateral aspect of the thigh (or the deltoid muscle if muscle mass is adequate) in persons 12 months through 35 months of age, or the deltoid muscle in persons ≥36 months of age.
 The vaccine should not be injected into the gluteal area or areas where there may be a major nerve trunk.